zorkind/Hellion-Rescue-Project/README.md

 # What is this project about?

 This project was started to bring some life back in to the game Hellion.
 It was removed from steam by the developers due to them stopping development and disbanding the dev team.
-The game was left wit countless bugs and unfinnished.
+The game was left with countless bugs and unfinished.

 -------------------------